“Even Dickens […] cannot draw the dreams of the […] Glasgow boy beyond the purlieus of his own city”. (1)

 Possil has a more recent connection with the University.
 It is home to a major archive of scholarly resources:

 “The Library Research Annexe contains important research material not in high demand.
 The collection holds runs of older journals and books as well as other materials including Parliamentary papers, microfilms and newspapers.
 The Library Research Annexe plays a vital role in storing valuable research material in a safe and secure environment.
 It has excellent on site consultation facilities and parking for visitors.”
 (60)

 THE GHOST OF THE FUTURE?

 What would Dickens make of Possil today, almost 175 years after his visit?
-He might find the fact that the National Theatre of Scotland is now based in Possilpark, on the site of the former Rockvilla School at Speirs Wharf, an intriguing prospect.
-(61) He would certainly find the area much changed.
+As an actor and avid theatregoer, he might find intriguing the fact that the National Theatre of Scotland is now based close to Possil Road, near the site of the former Rockvilla Primary School.
+NTS is an institution Dickens would have embraced.
 (62) He would also be encouraged by community developments like Hawthorn Housing Association.
-(63) Dicken’s first publication was Sketches by Boz (1836), a pseudonym under which he observed London life.
+(63) Dickens’s first publication was Sketches by Boz (1836), a pseudonym under which he observed London life.
 It was a nickname that served him well.
 The only sign of Dickens’s presence in Possil today is some graffiti at Saracen Cross that reads “Chasa Wiz Here”, and under that, “Big Boz is Pure Sketchy”.